test-to-com/zep-to-php/README.md

 zeptophp ...path to extension's zep files...
 ```

-If not, then use the _zeptophp_ under the _bin_ directory from which you ran ./install.
+If not, then use the _zeptophp_ under the _bin_ directory from where you ran ./install.